Magnus Lindberg - Composer in Residence

 Finnish conductor Magnus Lindberg became the London Philharmonic Orchestra's Composer in Residence from the beginning of the 2014/15 season.

-On 24 July 2016 the Orchestra under Vladimir Jurowski gave the world premiere of Lindberg’s Two Episodes at the BBC Proms, paired with Beethoven’s Symphony No. 9.
-Next season with the LPO will see the UK premiere of his Cello Concerto on 22 March 2017 by Anssi Karttunen, and on 6 May a further performance of Two Episodes at Royal Festival Hall.
+In July 2016 the Orchestra under Vladimir Jurowski gave the world premiere of Lindberg’s Two Episodes at the BBC Proms, paired with Beethoven’s Symphony No. 9: a programme reprised on 6 May 2017 at Royal Festival Hall.
+The 2016/17 season also featured the UK premiere of Lindberg's Cello Concerto, performed by Anssi Karttunen.

 As Composer in Residence, Lindberg also plays an active role in the Orchestra's education activities, mentoring the four participants on the LPO Young Composers scheme.
-He also conducts the annual Debut Sounds concerts in June.
+He also conducts the annual LPO Debut Sounds concerts, the next of which takes place on 12 July 2017 at London's St John's Smith Square.

 Magnus Lindberg was born in Helsinki in 1958.
 Following piano studies he entered the Sibelius Academy where his composition teachers included Einojuhani Rautavaara and Paavo Heininen.
 The latter encouraged his pupils to look beyond the prevailing Finnish conservative and nationalist aesthetics, and to explore the works of the European avant-garde.
 This led around 1980 to the founding of the informal grouping known as the Ears Open Society including Lindberg and his contemporaries Hämeeniemi, Kaipainen, Saariaho and Salonen, which aimed to encourage a greater awareness of mainstream modernism.
 Lindberg made a decisive move in 1981, travelling to Paris for studies with Globokar and Grisey.
 During this time he also attended Donatoni’s classes in Siena, and made contact with Ferneyhough, Lachenmann and Höller.